 But it can be tough knowing just what to do to celebrate Mom’s contributions to our family’s life.
 I know giving her a power tool would not be the right way for my wife!
 So, we need to take a little time to think about and prepare just the right recognition for a mom for Mother’s Day.
 So, here are ten ideas that I have gleaned from dads, kids, and colleagues that will help Mom feel special, loved and recognized on Mother’s Day.

-- Make a donation on her behalf.
 Does Mom have a cause that she feels strongly about?
-There are lots of worthy organizations who need financial donations and helping the kids learn about them and gather their spare change to helps them learn about being charitable.
+There are lots of worthy organizations that need financial donations and helping the kids learn about them and gather their spare change to helps them learn about being charitable.
 Then prepare a card that lets Mom know what you gave and to which organization.

 Whatever you do, helping the kids make Mother’s Day special for their mom is a small investment but it pays big dividends in terms of how their Mom feels and how they learn to show respect and appreciation.